 Carbon Inequality

-Not everyone is responsible for climate breakdown.
-This crisis is being caused overwhelmingly by the global rich, who have extremely high personal emissions and who exert disproportionate control over the economic system.The richest 1% emit more than 100 tonnes of CO2...
+Climate change is class war.
+This crisis is being caused overwhelmingly by the global rich, who have extremely high personal emissions and who exert disproportionate control over the economic system.The facts about carbon inequality are staggering.
+This graph shows...

 Global Poverty

 Extreme poverty is not a natural condition.
-It is an effect of economic systems that appropriate labour and resources, or divert them away from meeting local needs in order to facilitate elite accumulation.The rise of capitalism from the 16th century onward, and its...
+It is an effect of economic systems that appropriate labour and resources, or divert them away from meeting local needs in order to facilitate elite accumulation.The World Bank claims that the share of the global population...

 Sustainable Development